johnverz22/db-applications/README.md

+# Java Server and MariaDB

-# Building a Python JSON Server with Flask and MariaDB
+# Python Server with Flask and MariaDB

 In this guide, we will create a Python JSON server using Flask and MariaDB.
-This server will serve JSON data related to persons and can search for persons by their first name.
+This server will serve JSON data.

 ## Prerequisites